CodingIdeas.ai

 What is the Critique Loop?

-After each build step, you ask the AI to review its own output as a senior engineer doing a PR review — checking for security gaps, performance traps, missing edge cases, and anything painful to refactor later.
+After each build step, you ask the AI to review its own output as a senior engineer doing a PR review — checking for security gaps, performance traps, missing edge cases, test coverage on the happy path, whether the AGENTS.md is still accurate, and anything painful to refactor later.
 It's the quality gate that stops technical debt from compounding across the build.

 Is "Architect Prompt" an official term?